minmarg/gtalign_alpha/README.md

 ## Future features

   *  Further improvements in speed and accuracy (superposition optimality)
-  *  Fast prescreening for similarities in structure and sequence space, leading to a further n-fold speedup for database searches
   *  Cross-platform support

   The source code will be published later.